-Using the artisan command line tool from PhpStorm
+Use the Artisan command line tool from PhpStorm

 Click on the toolbar.

-In the Command Line Tools dialog, choose Tool based on Symfony Console from the list, and specify its visibility level (Project or Global).
+In the Command Line Tools dialog, choose Laravel from the list, and specify its visibility level (Project or Global).

 When you click OK, the tool settings dialog opens.

 Click OK to apply changes and return to the Command Line Tool Support page.
 Optionally, click to edit the tool properties, or to customize the commands set.
-See Customizing a tool for details.
+See Customize a tool for details.

 Run Artisan commands